Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Modeling the projection networks and detecting communities

-The diagram tracks the evolution of these groupings, highlighting continuities and splits to illustrate how their composition shifts over time.
-Each vertical column represents a period, displaying the detected communities.
-The flows between them depict how municipalities transition between clusters.
-The width of each flow corresponds to the number of municipalities moving from one community to another, highlighting the degree of continuity or realignment.
-Some municipalities appear as \textquote{Inactive} in certain periods, indicating that they were previously part of a community but later dropped from the network, either temporarily or permanently.
-Overall, it allows for an assessment of how municipal clustering patterns evolve, providing some insights into how interactions between territories are shaped in civil wars.
+The diagram tracks the evolution of the communities over time, highlighting continuities and splits.
+Each vertical column corresponds to a period and displays the detected communities.
+The flows between columns represent transitions of municipalities across clusters.
+Flow width is proportional to the number of municipalities that move between communities, which highlights continuity and realignment.
+Some municipalities appear as ``inactive'' in certain periods, indicating that they were previously present but later dropped from the network, either temporarily or permanently.
+This visualization summarizes how municipal clustering evolves and how territorial interactions change over the course of the conflict.

-The number of communities increased steadily over time, except between 1994-1996 when the network's topology shifted as the area of influence of the \textquote{ACCU} expanded and allegiances between paramilitary units strengthened.
-From an initial structure of just two clusters in the first period, the network expanded to 33 by 2002-2004.
-During the first decade of the analysis, the number of detected communities increased fivefold, rising from two in 1978-1981 to ten by 1988-1990.
-The most significant expansion followed in the late 1990s, as the number of communities surged from 10 in 1994-1996 to 25 in 1997-1999, continuing its growth to a peak in 2002-2004.
-By 2005-2007, the number declined to 19, following the demobilization of paramilitary groups.
+The number of communities increases over time, except in 1994 to 1996 when the network topology shifts.
+The structure evolves from four communities in the first period to 33 in 2002 to 2004.
+During the first decade, the number of detected communities increases about fourfold.
+The largest increase occurs in the late 1990s, when \(Q\) rises from 12 in 1994 to 1996 to 22 in 1997 to 1999, and continues to grow to its peak in 2002 to 2004.
+By 2005 to 2007, \(Q\) declines to 18, consistent with the demobilization of paramilitary groups.

-Throughout the years of study, the distribution of municipalities across communities underwent a significant transformation.
-In the early years, a single dominant community encompassed a substantial share of municipalities, with proportions ranging from 30\% to nearly 50\%.
-In contrast, in later years, the size distribution became more balanced.
-The dominance of a single large community diminished, and municipalities were more evenly distributed among a greater number of smaller communities.
-The rise of small to medium-sized communities and the decline of overwhelmingly dominant ones reflect a structural reconfiguration, where control became more contested or distributed across multiple actors rather than concentrated within a few large factions.
+Throughout the study period, the distribution of municipalities across communities changed substantially.
+In the first period, the distribution was relatively even, with two communities containing about 35\% of the vertices each, a third about 20\%, and the fourth about 10\%.
+By contrast, during the 1980s a single dominant community contained a large share of municipalities.
+In later years, the size distribution became more balanced, dominance declined, and municipalities were spread across a larger number of smaller communities.